 Two weeks ago our content specialist, Ben embarked on his journey into learning more about content design.
 This week he learnt about designing for accessibility.

 The course being taken is the Introduction to Content Design course being delivered by the Government Digital Service (GDS) on the FutureLearn course platform.
-This blog is part 1 of what he learnt in his second week…
+This blog is part 1 of what he learned in his second week.

 Why should we design for accessibility?